galentuo/goframe/README.md

 # goframe
-packages for use across org
+go packages for bootstraping a go service